sevakmaheshr/pacman/README.md

 A few things to note:
 ----

 I am NOT a JS programmer.
 So, I have used my little knowledge from other programming languages to make the changes.
+So, if my JS code (changes) don't quite live up to your modern JS/ES 6-7-8, etc coding standards ... forgive me.
+At this point in time I have no interest in learning JS. 😜

 I am NOT a github user.
 So, if this doesn't work, don't blame me.
 Be nice and let me know by raising an issue.